 Typical costs:

 Generally both sides (left and right) of a suspension system should be replaced at the same time, and depending on the wear and tear, often the front and rear systems should be done together, to avoid having new parts add to the stress of old, worn parts.
 Sometimes individual parts, such as the shock absorbers or ball joints, may wear out and need replacing separately.
-On other vehicles various parts of the suspension system may all need replacing at once, to avoid the stress of new parts interacting with old ones.

 Additional costs: